 San Francisco, CA

-This memorandum summarizes the requirements an appraisal must meet in order to be a “qualified appraisal” within the meaning of Section 170(f)(11)(E).1 In general, a donor must obtain a qualified appraisal in order to take an income tax deduction for a charitable contribution of property exceeding $5,000.
-This memo addresses the requirements of a qualified appraisal, the criteria for determining who is a “qualified appraiser,” and the need to attach an appraisal summary to the donor’s tax return.
+This memorandum summarizes the requirements an appraisal must meet in order to be a “qualified appraisal” within the meaning of Section 170(f)(11)(E).
+In general, a donor must obtain a qualified appraisal in order to take an income tax deduction for a charitable contribution of property exceeding $5,000.
+This memorandum addresses the requirements of a qualified appraisal, the criteria for determining who is a “qualified appraiser,” and the need to attach an appraisal summary to the donor’s tax return.

 This memo is a review of the principles and process of creating and funding a charitable remainder trust (CRT).
 This memo is not intended to be exhaustive or all-inclusive, but should give you a good overview.